Theda Daniels-Race

-Theda M. Daniels-Race is an American engineer and Michael B. Voorhies Distinguished Professor in the Division of Electrical and Computer Engineering at Louisiana State University.
+Theda M. Daniels-Race is an American engineer and Michel B. Voorhies Distinguished Professor in the Division of Electrical and Computer Engineering at Louisiana State University.
 Her research is in nanoelectronics, specialising in the growth and characterization of nanomaterials and hybrid electronic devices based on compound semiconductors.

 Early life and education

+Daniels-Race was born in New Orleans, Louisiana.
+Her mother, Valda Marie Daniels, was an elementary school teacher, and her father was a high school math teacher and guidance counselor.

 Daniels-Race became very interested in science at a young age, and after a conversation with her parents before she began kindergarten about how long people spend in school, decided at age five that one day she would pursue a Ph.D. to become a scientist.

-Daniels-Race was a recipient of the National Achievement Scholarship and obtained her undergraduate degree in electrical engineering from Rice University in 1983.
-She completed an MSc in the same discipline from Stanford University in 1985, funded by the Graduate Engineering Minorities Fellowship.
+Daniels-Race attended Dominican High School in New Orleans and graduated salutatorian of her class.
+With acceptances from Harvard, Princeton, Yale, and other universities, she decided to obtain her undergraduate degree in electrical engineering from Rice University.
+She completed an MSc in the same discipline from Stanford University funded by a competitive national fellowship.

 She was one of the ten students selected for the nationally awarded AT&T Cooperative Research Fellowship Program to pursue her doctorate in electrical engineering at Cornell University with Lester F. Eastman.
 Daniels-Race's thesis was titled "A spectrometric study of high-energy electrons using planar-doped barrier (PBD) launchers", and her research focused on developing a series of spectrometers based on PBD launchers to observe quantum mechanical phenomena.
-In her work, she used molecular beam epitaxy techniques to grow vertical field effect transistor spectrometers and demonstrated the first observation of hot electrons and ballistic transport effects in these systems.
-She obtained her Ph.D. in 1990, and was the 19th African American woman to earn a PhD in physics, astronomy or a related field in the United States.
+In her work, she used molecular beam epitaxy to create the semiconductor materials needed to fabricate vertical field effect transistors and demonstrated the first observation of hot electrons and ballistic transport effects in these systems.
+Likely the first African American woman to earn a PhD in electrical engineering from Cornell, she is also the 19th black female to earn a PhD in physics, astronomy or a related field in the United States.